Haydeni0/pi-humidity/README.md

 ### Database
 - Better secure SQL server, password shouldn't be written in code (even though its purely local)
+  - Use an ini file with an ini reader module in python

 ### Data processing
 - do smoothing on the bins, particularly on temperature, as it looks jagged due to low resolution